nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Audience

-This guide is targeted at users using foodRem who wants to find out more about the different commands to manage their inventory in a quicker and more efficient manner.
+This guide is targeted at users using FoodRem who wants to find out more about the different commands to manage their inventory in a quicker and more efficient manner.

 Readers do not have to be familiar with the command line to use this guide effectively.
-The only expectation we have of you is to carefully read through the different sections which might be a bit dry due to the details provided.
+The only expectation we have of you is to carefully read through the different sections.

 <div style="page-break-after: always"></div> <! ---Testing line break-->